optimagic-dev/optimagic/docs/source/optimization/dashboard.rst

 Overview
 ---------

-Estimagic provides a dashboard that allows to inspect any number of optimizations.
+Estimagic provides a dashboard that allows to inspect one or several optimizations.
 The dashboard visualizes the databases created and updated by the optimizations.
-To start a dashboard you can pass ``dashboard=True`` to any estimagic function that runs one or several optimizations.
+To start a dashboard you can pass ``dashboard=True`` to maximize, minimize or the estimation functions.
 Alternatively, you can start a dashboard later by passing the database path(s) to ``run_dashboard``.

-When called, the dashboard will open an overview page of the optimizations' databases that were passed to it.
+When started, the dashboard will open an overview page of the optimizations' databases that were passed to it.
 If it is just one, it directly opens the page monitoring the evolution of the criterion value and parameters.
 Otherwise, you can select which optimization you want to inspect.
-Once the monitoring application has started you can start start the updates and the dashboard will replay the entire optimization progress until the current state and then display the evolution in real time.
+Once the monitoring application has started you can start the updates and the dashboard will replay the entire optimization progress until the current state and then display the evolution in real time.

 .. image:: ../images/dashboard.gif